dmarx/psaw/README.rst

   maximum backoff limits.
 A minimum rate limit of 1 request per second is used as a default per consultation with Pushshift's maintainer, `/u/Stuck_in_the_matrix <https://www.reddit.com/u/Stuck_in_the_matrix>`_.
-* Handles paging of results.
+* Handles paging of results when using supported sort options.
+At the moment, only ``created_utc`` sort types page properly.
 Returns all historical results for a given query by default.
 * Optionally handles incorporation of ``praw`` to fetch objects after getting ids from pushshift
 * If not using ``praw``, returns results in ``comment`` and ``submission`` objects whose API is similar to the corresponding ``praw`` objects.
 Additionally, result objects have